zoobc/zoobc-core/cmd/readme.md

 - example: `go run main.go account generate` will generate account to use.

+### See more help about commands
+- `go run main --help` to see available commands and flags
+- `go run main {command} --help` to see to see available subcommands and flags
+- `go run main {command} {subcommand} --help` to see to see available subcommands and flags of subcommand

 ### Transaction general flag
   - `--output` to provide generated ouput type.
 Example: `--ouput bytes`
   - `--version` to provide version of transaction.
 Example: `--version 1`